-The environmental monitoring program at the Waste Isolation Project Plant (WIPP) is conducted to measure radionuclide releases for DOE activities; characterize the radiological condition of the environs on and around DOE properties; and support assessment of potential public exposure through available pathways (e.g., air, water, soil, and biota).
+The environmental monitoring program at the Waste Isolation Project Plant (WIPP) is conducted to detect and quantify releases for United States Department of Energy (DOE) activities; characterize at and in DOE properties; and support assessment of potential public exposure through available pathways (e.g., air, water, soil, and biota).
 This Plan documents the elements needed to establish and maintain effective environmental monitoring activities, including:

-- Verifying and supporting compliance with applicable federal, state, and local environmental laws, regulations, permits, and orders, including elements of DOE Order 458.1, Radiation Protection of the Public and the Environment. - Establishing background data and characterizing trends in the physical, chemical, and biological condition of effluent and environmental media using data assessments and statistical analysis. - Identifying potential environmental problems and evaluating the need for remedial actions or measures to mitigate the problem using a graded approach.
-A graded approach is a process by which the level of analysis, documentation and the actions demonstrate regulatory compliance with applicable regulatory limits in environmental media. - Detecting, characterizing, and reporting unplanned releases per DOE Order 232.2A, Occurrence Reporting and Processing of Operations Information. - Evaluating the effectiveness of effluent treatment and control and pollution abatement programs and assessing the radiological dose to the public and biota. - Determining compliance with commitments made in environmental impact statements, environmental assessments, documented safety analyses, or other official U.S. Department of Energy (DOE) documents.
+- Verifying and supporting compliance with applicable federal, state, and local environmental laws, regulations, permits, and orders, including elements of DOE Order 458.1, Radiation Protection of the Public and the Environment (formerly DOE Order 5400.5). - Establishing background data and characterizing trends in the physical, chemical, and biological condition of effluent and environmental media using data assessments and statistical analysis. - Identifying potential environmental contamination and evaluating the need for remedial actions or measures to mitigate the problem using a graded approach1. - Detecting, characterizing, and reporting unplanned releases per DOE Order 232.2A, Occurrence Reporting and Processing of Operations Information. - Evaluating the effectiveness of effluent treatment and control and pollution abatement programs and assessing the radiological dose to the public and biota. - Determining compliance with commitments made in environmental impact statements, environmental assessments, documented safety analyses, or other U.S. Department of Energy (DOE) documents.